Wang-Ruihui/A-live-homogeneous-database-of-solar-active-regions/README.md

 # A-live-homogeneous-database-of-solar-active-regions (repeat AR removal)

 This database is a live homogeneous database of solar active regions for solar cycles 23, 24, and 25.
-It provides several basic parameters of AR at present.
-More parameters describing the contribution of ARs to the solar surface polar field will be given in the future.
+It provides several basic parameters of AR and parameters for solar cycle variabilities.
 It can be used for not only the active region long-time variation research (space climate) but also solar cycle prediction.

 **In this branch, we provide the AR detection program with a repeat-AR-removal module and the updated AR database.
 Also, parameters for solar cycle variabilities, including $D_i$ , $D_f$ and their BMR approximation $D_i^B$ and $D_f^B$, are provided in the database: allAR2.xlsx**